iiab/iiab/roles/gitea/README.rst

 Installation and Setup
 ----------------------

-Simply run ``sudo ./runrole gitea`` to install Gitea.
-After installing, Gitea will be live at http://box/gitea.
+Simply run ``cd /opt/iiab/iiab`` then ``sudo ./runrole gitea`` to install Gitea.
+After installing, Gitea will be live at http://box/gitea

 The first time you access the Gitea web interface, the home page will appear.
 Clicking on "Register" or "Sign In" in the upper right corner will take you to